Fortinetics Book a call →

 Our practice experience for CSPs starting both authorizations together: parallel implementation runs roughly 1.3x to 1.5x the cost of FedRAMP Rev 5 High alone.
 Sequential implementation — FedRAMP first, IL5 added later — typically runs 1.8x to 2.2x because evidence and documentation produced for FedRAMP has to be retrofitted to IL5 expectations and the operational program has to be re-tuned for DoD cadence.
 The parallel approach pays its incremental cost upfront and avoids the retrofit work; the sequential approach defers cost but pays a multiplier later.

 The constraint on parallel implementation is engineering depth.
-Running both tracks simultaneously requires a federal operations team capable of producing IL5-grade evidence from the start, an architectural commitment to FIPS 140 at every cryptographic boundary, and a personnel security workflow that handles US-citizen verification cleanly.
+Running both tracks simultaneously requires a federal operations team capable of producing IL5-grade evidence from the start, an architectural commitment to FIPS 140 at every cryptographic boundary, and a personnel security workflow that handles national-affiliation verification cleanly.
 CSPs without that depth typically run sequentially even when the economics would favor parallel.

 Sequence recommendations